 Recreation needs of the visiting public would be better accommodated with implementation of a Master Plan Revision.
 Reallocation of facilities and services would be reflected in the Master Plan by having an inventory and assessment that accurately reflects existing project facilities as well as those proposed to accommodate future needs and demands.
 Expansion or creation of additional recreational facilities would be considered on a case-by-case evaluation, including NEPA compliance and further coordination.
-Implementation of the plan would have a minor, long term, beneficial effect to recreation Resources
+Implementation of the plan would have a minor, long term, beneficial effect to recreation resources.

-Existing recreational facilities and services would continue at Prompton Dam and Reservoir without a revision to the 1971 Master Plan.
+Existing recreational facilities and services would continue to be available at Prompton Dam and Reservoir without a revision to the 1971 Master Plan.
 However, the plan by which the Resource Manager and staff operate would not accurately reflect the current status of project facilities.
 Nor would there be additional measures in place, such as land use designations, to better accommodate recreational needs while protecting the natural resources.
-The No Action alternative would have no effect on existing recreational resources.
+The No Action alternative would not have a direct immediate negative impact on existing recreational resources.
+The No Action alternative may affect the long-term management of recreational facilities at the project.